Skip to Content

 Overnight Sourdough Pancakes

-These overnight sourdough pancakes are a delicious way to use your excess sourdough starter.
+These overnight rise ‘n’ shine sourdough pancakes are a delicious way to use your excess sourdough starter.
 They are soft, tender, and fluffy and remind me of breakfast at grandmas house.
-Letting the sourdough sit overnight will give it the best sourdough flavor, but for a milder flavor, you can cook them right after you mix the batter.
-This is how you need to start your day.
+Letting the sourdough sit overnight will give it the best sourdough flavor to these pancakes.
+But for a milder flavor, you can cook them right after you mix the batter.
+Whatever you choose, these pancakes are how you need to start your day.

 syrup pouring on a stack of pancakes with bacon in the background